zennittians/intelchain/scripts/package/readme.md

 # Introduction
-This document introduces the Harmony's package release using standard packaging system, RPM and Deb packages.
+This document introduces the Intelchain's package release using standard packaging system, RPM and Deb packages.

 Standard packaging system has many benefits, like extensive tooling, documentation, portability, and complete design to handle different situation.

 # Package Content
 The RPM/Deb packages will install the following files/binary in your system.
-* /usr/sbin/harmony
+* /usr/sbin/intelchain
-* /usr/sbin/harmony-setup.sh
+* /usr/sbin/intelchain-setup.sh
-* /usr/sbin/harmony-rclone.sh
+* /usr/sbin/intelchain-rclone.sh
-* /etc/harmony/harmony.conf
+* /etc/intelchain/intelchain.conf
-* /etc/harmony/rclone.conf
+* /etc/intelchain/rclone.conf
-* /etc/systemd/system/harmony.service
+* /etc/systemd/system/intelchain.service
-* /etc/sysctl.d/99-harmony.conf
+* /etc/sysctl.d/99-intelchain.conf

-The package will create `harmony` group and `harmony` user on your system.
+The package will create `intelchain` group and `intelchain` user on your system.
-The harmony process will be run as `harmony` user.
+The intelchain process will be run as `intelchain` user.
-The default blockchain DBs are stored in `/home/harmony/harmony_db_?` directory.
+The default blockchain DBs are stored in `/home/intelchain/intelchain_db_?` directory.
-The configuration of harmony process is in `/etc/harmony/harmony.conf`.
+The configuration of intelchain process is in `/etc/intelchain/intelchain.conf`.

 # Package Manager
 Please take some time to learn about the package managers used on Fedora/Debian based distributions.